-17. (1) A contract of sale is a contract for sale by sample where there is a term in the contract, express or implied, to that effect.
+17. (1) A contract of sale is a contract for sale by sample Sale by sample where there is a term in the contract, express or implied, to that effect.

 (2) In the case of a contract for sale by sample there is an implied condition-